Completing your accounting degree can lead to a successful career

 in the government sector.

-Applications for accounting scholarships and accounting grants can
+Applications for accounting scholarships and grants can

 be found through business school departments, liberal arts studies